T–V distinction in the world's languages: Icelandic

-Modern Icelandic is the Scandinavian dialect closest to Old Norse, which made a distinction between the plural þér and the dual þið.
+Modern Icelandic is the Scandinavian language closest to Old Norse, which made a distinction between the plural þér and the dual þið.
 This distinction continued in written Icelandic the early 1920 when the plural þér was also used on formal occasions.
 The formal usage of þér seems to have pushed the dual þið to take over the plural so modern Icelandic normally uses þið as a plural.
 However, in formal documents such as by the president þér is still used as plural, and the usage of þér as plural and þið as dual is still retained in the Icelandic translation of the Christian scriptures.
 There are still a number of fixed expressions—particularly religious adages such as "seek and ye shall find" (leitið og þér munuð finna)—and the formal pronoun is sometimes used in translations from a language that adheres to a T–V distinction, but otherwise it appears only when one wants to be excessively formal either from the gravity of the occasion (as in court proceedings and legal correspondence) or out of contempt (in order to ridicule another person's self-importance), and þú is used in all other cases.